 Within the substance abuse treatment program, evidence-based approaches should be used.
 Evidence-based approaches mean the treatments provided have been researched and there is evidence the alcohol rehab treatment works.

 Some common substance abuse treatment approaches include cognitive-behavioral therapy (CBT), motivational interviewing (MI), and medications to help with cravings.
 Traditional 12 step work is also a common approach.
 Many alcohol treatment center programs – including Arbor Place – give clients exposure to what it means to work a 12 step program and how AA meetings can help build a person’s recovery support network.
 Often, these are vital components of successful lifelong recovery programs.

 Treatment for an alcohol use disorder should always take into consideration the severity of the disorder, physical and mental health needs, readiness to change, and history of past treatment attempts.

-At Arbor Place, we have professionals who can work with you to treat alcohol addiction.
+At Arbor Place, we have alcohol treatment center professionals who can work with you to treat alcohol addiction.
+We have locations in the Eau Claire, Menomonie, and River Falls area.
 Don’t wait – things can get better.